(last edited 10/25/10)

 The last gather could happen at mornin', night, or noon

-Will you be an "in" or will you be a "by"
+Some will be an "in," some will be a "by"

 Rodear: Spanish term "to gather;" related to the word "rodeo"